dblopez04/quadcore-capstone-project/README.md

 `docker compose up`

-Then, make a copy of .env.example with the name .env, and put the file in ./backend and ./frontend.
+Then, make a copy of .env.example with the name .env, and put the file in ./backend and ./frontend, and the project's root directory.

 In a testing environment, the example environment file is just fine to use.
 If you would like to use different credentials for the Postgres database, all you need to do is modify the .env files, and then run the build container again.